 And last, but not least, a pump: If you’re still finding water is pooling near your foundation, it might be a good idea to rent a pump and drain it into a gutter.

-Now that you’ve worked to protect the outside of your building from flooding, you must be thinking “what can I do inside my building to protect against flooding?”
+After you’ve worked to protect the outside of your building from flooding, you may be thinking “what can I do inside my building to protect against flooding?”
 Here are some tips:

 Seal off the inside, too: Just like you did with the outside, it’s important to make sure that cracks in walls inside the house are fixed.